Showing Kids Care and Compassion This Valentine’s Day

 Perhaps one of the best ways to demonstrate compassion and the importance of caring for others is by showing your child the importance of volunteering.
 When children become involved firsthand in the act of showing compassion, they are able to learn and internalize this value in a lasting way.

 Use Valentine’s Day as an opportunity to show compassion to others in a way that your child can participate in.
+There are so many different ways to get involved; in fact – we’ve compiled a list of 30 community service ideas for kids, as well as other tips for making a difference in local communities.
 Maybe you can assemble crafts or care packages to send to soldiers who are deployed overseas, volunteer at a food donation facility, or visit a nursing home.
 There are so many great ways to volunteer with your kids.
 To get started, consider calling your local volunteer center or getting in touch with your local church or community center to see what kind of opportunities they have coming up.

 Another great way to volunteer your time and to show compassion is within your own home.
 Your home is already a safe and supportive environment, so it’s the perfect place to teach difficult lessons on compassion.
 One great way to do this, if it’s financially and situationally available to you is considering fostering or adopting a pet.
 Children create special bonds with animals, and having a family pet will allow for many natural lessons around care, kindness, and compassion.